gavinconran/ArtNet/README.md

 (tensorflow) $ tensorboard --logdir=./models

 # New Op
 As a pedagogical exercise I added a new Op, called CopyOfInputOp, by following the instructions in [https://www.tensorflow.org/extend/adding_an_op].
-The new op very simple operation that just returns the input.
+The new op is a very simple operation that just returns the input.
 The files can be found in the directory CopyOfInputOp.
-The source code must be compiled on your own machine.
+The source code must be compiled on your own machine and can be done by executing the following script in the CopyOfInputOp directory:

+(tensorflow) $  compileCopyOfInputOp.sh

-To create a model using this new Op, run the shell script:
+To create an ArtNet model using this new Op, run the shell script:

 (tensorflow) $ ./retrainHub_CopyOfInputOp_InceptionV4.sh